 Leverage popular Ant, Gradle, Clang/GCC based toolchains to build Android and iOS native binaries.
 Easily add new files, use property pages to fine-tune compiler settings for building, debugging, and optimizing your cross-platform binary.
 You can also use advanced features like pre-compiled headers to speed up build times.

 Powerful coding tools

 IntelliSense, refactoring, and browsing

-Visual Studio productivity with full editing, browsing, and refactoring experience in a unified manner across shared cross-platform code.
-Also make use of cross-platform IntelliSense for viewing platform APIs and validating code without building for specific platforms.
-Learn more about editing in Visual Studio
+Gain unparalleled productivity in Visual Studio with full editing, browsing, and refactoring experiences in a unified manner across shared cross-platform code.
+Make use of cross-platform IntelliSense for viewing platform APIs and validating code without building for specific platforms.

 Make use of the shared project structure for sharing cross-platform mobile code within a single solution with a thin layer of platform-specific code that allows you to easily build, debug, and deploy your cross-platform applications

 Debug locally and remotely, on emulators and devices

 Use the powerful Visual Studio debugging experience to debug Java and native cross-platform binaries.
 Set breakpoints, evaluate expressions, watches, or leverage Natvis visualizations when debugging cross-platform binaries on emulator and devices.
 Additionally, Android developers can also debug externally built application package files without moving everything to Visual Studio.